unprolix/jataruku/README.md

 myself.
 Nevertheless, it should be usable as-is without too much difficulty.

+This code depends on being called at a predictable interval.
+It won't work as well under conditions which delay the call by too much, such as use under a non-real-time operating system which is trying to do too many things.

 There are other PID features which could be added to make this even better.
 I'm not even sure I know what they are.
 If you do, feel free to write them and submit a pull request.